 \bigbreak \emph{\textbf{Definition 1}.
 User tampering is a `learnable' phenomenon for an RL-based media recommendation algorithm iff it has an instrumental goal to affect at least one of the variables in $\{\theta^T_t\ | t \in \mathbb{N}\}$}. \bigbreak

-Importantly, however, an instrumental goal on affecting some variable in $\{\theta^T_t\ | t \in \mathbb{N}\}$ does not imply that an arbitrary RL agent will learn to affect the user in the way necessary to increase its expected reward; it only implies that it \emph{could} learn this behaviour.
-So, user tampering's learnability in some model is a necessary but insufficient condition for user tampering actually manifesting in an RL agent's learned policy.
-It is therefore useful to introduce a second definition relating to user tampering, such that we can separate our discussions of its theoretical learnability from our discussions of it actually manifesting in a given recommender's policy.
-We introduce a second definition to address this:
+Importantly, however, an instrumental goal affecting some variable in $\{\theta^T_t\ | t \in \mathbb{N}\}$ does not inherently mean that a given RL agent will necessarily learn to affect the user in a way that increases its expected reward.
+It simply means that the agent \emph{has the potential} to learn this behavior.
+So, the learnability of user tampering in a certain model is a necessary, but not a sufficient, condition for user tampering to actually occur in an RL agent's learned policy.
+To clarify this distinction, it is beneficial to introduce a second definition of user tampering that separates our discussion of its theoretical learnability from the examination of its practical manifestations in a specific recommender's policy.

 \bigbreak \emph{\textbf{Definition 2}.
-An RL-based media recommendation algorithm `exploits' user tampering iff there exists a state $s_t$ such that $\pi(s_t) = a_t$ and $\pi'(s_t) \neq a_t$, for the algorithm's actual learned policy $\pi$, and the hypothetical policy $\pi'$ that the same learning process would have produced in a world where $A_t \perp \!\!\! \perp \theta^T_{t+1} $.} \bigbreak
+An RL-based media recommendation algorithm `exploits' user tampering iff there exists a state $s_t$ such that $\pi(s_t) = a_t$ and $\pi'(s_t) \neq a_t$, for the algorithm's actual learned policy $\pi$, and the hypothetical policy $\pi'$ that the same learning process would have produced in a world where each action has no causal link to the user's subsequent preferences, i.e., $A_t \perp \!\!\! \perp \theta^T_{t+1} $.} \bigbreak

+Informally, this is to say that the learned policy makes a different recommendation in some possible state of the problem than what it would make in a hypothetical scenario where recommendations had no causal impact upon the user's preferences.

-In Appendix~\ref{sec:rf-tampering}, we relate these formalisms to a different form of `tampering' in RL: `Reward Function (RF)-tampering.'
-We explain that although the two phenomena seem to describe similar high-level issues, the issues are quite separate on a causal level; and that these differences rule out the transferral of promising solutions for the RF-tampering issue to the user tampering context.
+In the rest of this section, we contrast our proposal to a different form of `tampering' in RL, known as `Reward Function (RF)-tampering.'
+Despite some apparent similarities, the RF-tampering is quite distinct from a causal perspective.
+This distinction rules out the transfer of promising solutions in the literature -- particularly those proposed by Everitt et al. \citep{everitt21a} -- from the context of RF-tampering to that of user tampering.